joneschrisan/yamtp/README.md

 YAMTP (pronounced yam-t-p) endevours to create a simple yet expandable message protocol for comunication between servers of multiple different types and using multiple diferent languages

+*NOTE: This definition has not yet been finished and finalized.
+As such it may (and probably will) change without warning.
+A version number will be added when the definition has been finalized!*

 ##Definition

 YAMTP should be used with the following constraints.